leconghieu/url-shortener/README.md

 # URL Shortener Service (AWS Serverless / Terraform / Typescript)

-A simple URL shortener built with Typescript, Terraform, AWS.
+A serverless URL shortening backend with AWS that can be deployed end-to-end using Terraform in minutes.

 ## Tech Stack
 - **TypeScript**